rickithadi/bigduckmusic.com/src/pages/features/2020-08-29-weekly-picks-29th-august-2020.md

   - Daniel Borces
   - Subsonic Eye
 ---
-**Our top picks this week - featuring a beautiful orchestral version of a St Vincent ballad, minimalist guitar sketches from Subsonic Eye leader Daniel Borces, and a groovy profession of love by resident soul maestro Tim De Cotta.**
+**Our Top Picks this week - featuring a beautiful orchestral version of a St Vincent ballad, a groovy profession of love by resident soul maestro Tim De Cotta, and minimalist guitar sketches from Subsonic Eye leader Daniel Borces.**

 # St Vincent (feat.
 Yoshiki)